Table of contents

 Sometimes referred to as a proxy or gateway firewall, a circuit-level gateway is a virtual circuit between proxy servers and clients.
 It vets requested sessions by monitoring TCP handshaking between packets.

-TCP handshakes establish a reliable connection between clients and servers by exchanging synchronizing and acknowledgment packets before the data communication process.
+TCP handshakes establish a reliable connection between clients and servers by exchanging synchronization and acknowledgment packets before the data communication process.

 Application layer firewall